shijoshaji/myBlogAtHashnode/cl2w2p1s704d9u5nv8kn43pwg.md

   }
 }
 ```
-This above code has 2 method where `fetchWeatherData` returns the data based on city name we pass from front end ie it calls the RAPID API
+This above code has 2 method where `fetchWeatherData` returns the data based on city name we pass from front end.
 `getlocation` returns the city name based on the geo location we pass

-These logic are getting called from file `src\app\app.component.ts` we are to create the logic.
+These logic are getting called from file `src\app\app.component.ts` we need to add that logic.

 > That's it😇 You did good

-*Recap: *
+*Lets Quick Recap: *
 - Created API accounts
 - Updated the required info in environment file
 - Created Services